-Have you tried to delete the contents of a directory using rm command but receive the following error? cannot execute [Argument list too long].
+Have you tried to delete the contents of a directory using rm command but received the following error?
+Cannot execute [Argument list too long].
 This limitation occurs when the rm command is used to delete a directory containing a large number of files.
 In short, the shell fails to invoke the command if the ARG_MAX limit is exceeded.

 Check limit with:

-With Linux 2.6.23+, ARG_MAX is not hardcoded anymore.
+With Linux 2.6.23+, ARG_MAX is not hard coded anymore.
 See the git entry.
-It is limited to a 1/4-th of the stack size (ulimit -s), which ensures that the program still can run at all.
+It is limited to 1/4 of the stack size (ulimit -s), which ensures that the program can still run.
 See also the git diff of fs/exec.c.
 This limit will also be hit when using cp, ls, mv, etc. So you can use alternative commands that do not hit this limit.
 For example, find -exec or find -delete (faster!) :

 find . -type f -delete